Bachelor of Science in Sport Management New England campus experience

 - BA in Rhetoric and Writing from Mount Saint Mary’s College

-In her two decades with SNHU, Dr. Sheehan has not only taught sport management classes, but also served as the director for College Unbound, the Center for Community Engaged Learning and the Center for Teaching and Learning.
-Her professional service includes time as a manuscript reviewer for the Journal of Management Education, Academy of Management Education and Learning Journal and the Journal of Experiential Education.
-Sheehan is a member of the National Society for Experiential Education (NSEE), Management & Organizational Behavior Teaching Society and the North American Association for Sport Management.
+In her two decades with SNHU, Dr. Beth Sheehan has not only taught sport management classes, but she has also served as the Director for College Unbound, the Center for Community Engaged Learning, the Center for Teaching and Learning and the Center for Project-Based Learning.
+She also served as an instructor in the Experiential Education Academy offered through the Society for Experiential Education.

 Campus major courses